10 Tips for Working with a

 2. Explain your main objectives for your website.

 What is your goal?
-Is it to generate leads, build your brand or sell product right off the site?
+Do you want the website copy to generate leads, build your brand or sell product right off the site?
+Your answers will affect the content, especially the call to action (what you want the visitor to do after reading your copy).

 3. Describe your unique selling proposition.